oluwadunbarink-ship-it/the-voss-case/README.md

 - Another big problem I had was with the AI's contingency to go outside the parameters which it had been given or being able to lack the answers to some humane questions.

+-Another major problem i came across was keeping the originality of the tunnelling straight to the website, which causes the common error of service returning 502.

 ## What skills I learnt in the process of doing all of this
 At the beginning, I mainly thought of cybersecurity as protecting a website from obvious attacks.
 Building The Voss Case made me understand that security also has to be considered in the architecture of an AI application.